Raet: Formation and name

 The moraines were left by the retreat of the Fenno-Scandian ice sheet at the end of the Weichselian glaciation, 12,800–11,500 years ago.
 As the ice retreated, its furthest extent was marked by a deposit of rocks in a variety of sizes, which formed a ridge.
 Weathering causes the smaller material to sink, leaving large rocks on the surface.
 The retreating ice sheet left productive agricultural land in many places; the moraine dammed watercourses, creating lakes.

-In Norway, the term ra, from rǫð, an Old West Norse word for a gravel ridge, is the name of several farms located along the course of the moraine, notably Ra in Horten municipality, and has come to be the general term for a terminal moraine.
+In Norway, the term ra, from rǫð, an Old West Norse word for a gravel ridge, is the name of several farms located along the course of the moraine, notably Ra in Horten Municipality, and has come to be the general term for a terminal moraine.
 The relative ages of the moraines in Østlandet have been studied.

 Locations

 In south Finland, the two parallel moraines are known as Salpausselkä.
 In Sweden, they form the Central Swedish ice-edge zone; the moraine is particularly noticeable at Hindens Rev, where it forms a peninsula jutting out into the western part of Lake Vänern.
-The moraine crosses into Østfold in southeast Norway at Halden, crosses under the Oslofjord from Moss to Horten, then runs across Vestfold, where Riksvei 19 and the old E18 follow its course.
+The moraine crosses into Østfold in southeast Norway at Halden, crosses under the Oslofjord from Moss Municipality to Horten Municipality, then runs across Vestfold, where Riksvei 19 and the old E18 follow its course.
 After Brunlanes it runs offshore, where it forms a series of islands; it then passes back on-shore east of Fevik in Agder, at what is now Raet National Park.
-From there it runs west and then north through Rogaland, Vestlandet, Trøndelag (where it is called Tautratrinnet because its crossing the Trondheimsfjord forms the island of Tautra), and northern Norway, terminating on the Kola Peninsula in far northwest Russia.
+From there it runs west and then north through Rogaland, Vestland, Trøndelag (where it is called Tautratrinnet because its crossing the Trondheimsfjord forms the island of Tautra), and northern Norway, terminating on the Kola Peninsula in far northwest Russia.